 Over 600 episodes, Pretty Cure is considered one of the longest magical girl series of all time, with several seasons, story arcs, new shows, and spinoffs to its name.

 The premise is simple: Japanese schoolgirls (many of them middle schoolers) are given the power to transform into warriors known as PreCure.
-Fairies assist the warriors in taking down threats from organizations who long to destroy the world.
-The concept sounds generic, but the series is far from it, having become one of the most influential magical girl series of all time.
+Fairies assist the warriors in taking down threats from organizations that long to destroy the world.
+The concept sounds generic, but the series is far from it, and has become one of the most influential magical girl series of all time.
 The series started in 2004 and has had ongoing series ever since.